eduard-ungureanu/et-debug/README.md

 If the WP Debugging plugin is activated, we can activate the ET Debug as well.

-Once both plugins are activate, it uses WordPress CLI to write define the `ET_DEBUG` constant in the `wp-config.php` file.
+Once both plugins are activate, it uses WordPress CLI to define the `ET_DEBUG` constant in the `wp-config.php` file.

 The `wp-config.php` file should have standard WordPress file permission.